SheanLV/aws-direct-connect-user-guide/doc_source/resilency_failover.md

    1. Choose **Confirm**\.

-   The BG peering session is placed in the DOWN state\.
+   The BGP peering session is placed in the DOWN state\.
 You can send traffic to verify that there are no outages\.
 If needed, you can stop the test immediately\.

 **To start the virtual interface failover test using the AWS CLI**
 Use [StartBgpDownFailureTest](https://docs.aws.amazon.com/directconnect/latest/APIReference/API_StartBgpFailoverTest.html)\.